BC Partners to buy Spanish bridal wear designer Pronovias

-MADRID British private equity group BC Partners has agreed to buy a majority stake in Barcelona bridal wear designer Pronovias, its first Spanish purchase in six years.
+MADRID (Reuters) - British private equity group BC Partners has agreed to buy a majority stake in Barcelona bridal wear designer Pronovias, its first Spanish purchase in six years.

 The two companies, in a statement, did not disclose the value of the deal, which is still subject to anti-trust approvals but said it is expected to close in the third quarter of this year.